rwpalmer/tzLib/doc/tzLib_Reference.md

 			-	If timezone data is not maintained at the default location (0) in EEPROM, the appropriate tzSetEepromLocation() statement must be executed before this method is invoked.
-This method does a validation to help prevent erasure of the wrong data, bbut it's best not to tempt fate.
+This method does a validation to help prevent erasure of the wrong data, but it's best not to tempt fate.
 			-	Developers will find this method handy as they validate that default time zone ID settings work as expected.
+			-	This method is FOR DEVELOPMENT AND TEST USAGE ONLY. tzLib will not work properly if it is left in your final code.
+For example, tzLoop will not know when to perform DST transitions. tzSetup will revert to the default time zone ID on each reboot, and won't even have time zone offset information if the network is down.
+USE THIS METHOD WITH CAUTION !!!
 		Syntax:
 			-	tzWipeEEPROM();